Set a local mailbox size

 If you run out of space locally, older mail is removed from your computer and replaced with newer messages.
 But all messages remain available in your Gmail account on the web.
 Most people do fine with a local limit of 1 GB.
 But to keep more mail around locally, you can choose a larger mailbox size.

-- Click the G Suite Sync icon in your Windows system tray.
+- Click the GSSMO icon in your Windows system tray.

 - Choose Set mailbox size limit.
 (This command isn't available if your mailbox limit is set using a Windows registry key—see below for details.)